-Figure 3.7: Sample in and output matrixes for Iris Normalization
+Figure 3.8: Sample Input and Output Matrixes for Iris Normalization

 3.2 Compression Block

 In the compression block, the extracted iris region which is a 120x80 array is compressed into a 10x10 array.
 The bit size still remained as 10 bits.
 Next, the 10 bits of each array element is compressed into 1 bit via thresholding.
 As the result, grayscale image will be represented by a binary template.
 After compression is done, the binary template is being sent to the last sub-system for training and matching purposes.